 In case of a positive decision to proceed with the examination of the application, the term of MSID is extended for six months.[18]

-The grounds for the rejection are the following:
+The grounds for the rejection in the preliminary stage are the following:

-• application is manifestly unfounded, i.e., the conditions set forth in Article 1 of Law on Refugee for refugee status or person in need of complementary protection are absent;
+- the application is manifestly unfounded, i.e., the conditions set forth in Article 1 of Law on Refugees for refugee status or person in need of complementary protection are absent;

-The further examination of the application after the preliminary examination stage should be carried out during two months.
-The duration of the examination can be extended for up to three months.[19]
-In Ukrainian legislation, this stage is referred to as the consideration of an application after the positive decision to proceed with the examination of the application was upheld.[20]
+The further examination of the application after the preliminary examination stage should be carried out within two months of the decision in the preliminary stage.
+The duration of the examination can be extended for up to three months.[20]
+In Ukrainian legislation, this stage is referred to as the consideration of an application after the positive decision to proceed with the examination of the application was upheld.[21]

 The completed package of documents shall be sent to the SMS headquarters.
-The headquarters shall examine the received profile of the applicant within one month and decide on granting the relevant status.
+The headquarters shall examine the received profile of the applicant and decide on granting the relevant status within one month of receiving the applicant’s personal file and written conclusion.
 This time limit can be prolonged up to three months.
 The decision of the SMS shall be sent to a territorial body of the SMS.
 Within seven business days:

-• In case of a favourable decision, a territorial body of the SMS shall issue a refugee certificate or a certificate of a person in need of complementary protection.
+- In case of a favourable decision, the territorial body of the SMS shall issue a refugee certificate or a certificate of a person in need of complementary protection.

-• In case of a negative decision, an SMS shall send to the applicant a written notice setting out the reasons for the refusal and explaining the procedure for appealing such a decision.[22]
+- In case of a negative decision, the SMS shall send the applicant a written notice setting out the reasons for the refusal and explaining the procedure for appealing such a decision.[23]

-Law on Refugees provides administrative review of asylum decisions before the SMS and judicial review (three instances) before the court in administrative proceedings.
-In case the territorial body of the SMS refuses to accept the application at the registering/lodging stage or if negative decision to proceed to further examination of an application is made, a person may appeal the decision either before the SMS or Administrative Court within five business days.
-Similarly, a refusal to grant the status of refugee or person in need of international protection can be appealed before the Administrative Court within the same timeframe.[23]
+The Law on Refugees provides for the administrative review of asylum decisions before the SMS and for a judicial review (three instances) before the court in administrative proceedings.
+In case the territorial body of the SMS refuses to accept the application at the registering/lodging stage or if a negative decision to proceed to further examination of an application is taken, a person may appeal the decision either before the SMS or the Administrative Court within five business days.
+Similarly, a refusal to grant the status of refugee or person in need of international protection taken in the further examination procedure can be appealed before the Administrative Court within five business days.[24]

 [1] International Covenant on Civil and Political Rights and International Covenant on Economic, Social and Cultural Rights.
 UN Human Rights Treaty Bodies, ‘Ratification Status for Ukraine’, available here.